Introduction: Vintage Radio Bluetooth Mod With Original Speaker

 Bluetooth Vintage Speaker Upgrade

 My build is pretty fast and simple.
 I keep most of the old radio intact, but I'm really just using the speaker inside the cool radio case.
-The radio didn't work and was just sitting there for display for many months, so I'm glad I finally got around to making it useful.
+The radio didn't work and was just sitting there for display for many months, so I'm glad I finally got around to making it useful as well as gorgeous.

 Step 1: Find a Radio and Bluetooth Speaker